mapbox/mapbox-sdk-py/README.rst

 - **Maps V4** `examples <./docs/maps.md#maps>`__, `website <https://www.mapbox.com/api-documentation/?language=Python#maps>`__

   - Retrieve an image tile, vector tile, or UTFGrid in the specified format
-  - Retrieve an HTML slippy map for embedding or sharing
   - Retrieve vector features from Mapbox Editor projects as GeoJSON or KML
   - Retrieve TileJSON metadata for a tileset
   - Retrieve a single marker image without any background map